qani613/SubnetTool/README.md

 5. **Reverse DNS Lookup**: Retrieve the domain name associated with a given IP address.

-6. **IP Address Geolocation**: Fetch geolocation data for an IP address, including country, city, organization, ISP, and time zone information.
+6. **IP Address Geolocation**: Fetch geolocation data for an IP address, including country, city, organization, ISP, and time zone information. **Note**: To use this functionality, you need to obtain an API key from [IPGeolocation](https://ipgeolocation.io/).

 7. **Network Port Scanning**: Scan open ports on a specified IP address or range of IP addresses.